-7.1 How many π -electrons are there in the bold region of the H2Pc molecule in compound 1 shown above?
+7.1 How many π -electrons are there in the section highlighted in bold in the H2Pc 4.0pt molecule in compound 1 shown above?

 Pcs containing one or two metal ions are called metallo-phthalocyanines (MPcs) and they exhibit different geometries as given above.